monopole/snt/basics/services.md

-* Using `NodePort` here means the Kubernetes master will allocate a port from a flag-configured range in the low 30,000s, and each node will proxy that port (the same port number on every node) into your service.
+* Using `NodePort` here means the Kubernetes master will allocate a port from a flag-configured range in the low 30,000s, and each node will proxy that port (the same port number on every node) to your service.
 The IP must be discovered by inspection.
   Information about it appears in `<NodeIP>:spec.ports[*].nodePort` and `spec.clusterIp:spec.ports[*].port`.

-* The example below uses `LoadBalancer`, which will round-robin requests to backend pods.
+* The example below uses `LoadBalancer`, which will round-robin requests to pods.
 Balancer creation is (like most other things) asynchronous.
 Information about it appears in the `status.loadBalancer` field.

 <!-- @defineFunctionToCreateService -->
 ```
 function tut_CreateService {
-cat <<EOF | kubectl create -f -
+cat <<EOF | kubectl apply -f -
 kind: Service
 apiVersion: v1
 metadata: